parworks/PARWorks-Android-Java/README.md

 Getting Started with the Android library
 =========

+Our open source app, MARS, makes extensive use of this library.
+Download it here: https://github.com/parworks/PARWorks-Android-MARS

 Create an ARSites object and pass in your apikey and secretkey as strings.

 	ARSites mySites = new ARSites(apiKey,secretKey);